JGalego/awesome-safety-critical-ai/README.md

 AI systems, no matter how sophisticated, can and will make mistakes.
 Better models may make fewer mistakes, but mistakes are generally inevitable.

-This is not a sign of poor engineering, it's something intrinsic to the nature of intelligence.
+This is not a sign of poor engineering.
+It's something intrinsic to the nature of intelligence.

 Unlike traditional software, which follows explicit rules, AI learns from data and generalises.
 That generalisation is powerful, but it's also imperfect.

+### Even the best minds can't eliminate mistakes

+Top-tier machine learning engineers still produce models that occasionally fail.

+Again, these aren't flaws to be patched - they're part of the terrain.

+Working with AI means accepting that uncertainty is built in, and designing systems that can handle it gracefully.

 ### AI makes errors that are strange and unpredictable